 Currently working at creative agency Mother London, Jack is a producer and writer.
 As a producer, his work has been BAFTA nominated, screened at Sundance, TIFF, Berlinale and LFF, and as a writer he’s written for BBC3.
-Jack regularly writes and produces short films and music videos, has a short film coming up at LSFF in January 2022, and another due to finish post production in February 2022.
+Jack regularly writes and produces short films and music videos, has a short film coming up at LSFF in January 2022, and another finished in February 2022.

 Benjamin Rider was born in Harare, Zimbabwe.
 At the age of three, he moved to South Africa for a year, and then onto Israel for most of his childhood before moving to London (UK).
 He now resides in Hampshire (UK), and has recently become the new Festival Director of the nearly 20-year-old Maverick Movie Awards.
 His recent feature film releases include Our Little Haven (distributed by Bayview Entertainment) and People in Landscape featuring Gina Gershon and Oscar nominee Eric Roberts (distributed by Summer Hill Films).